Nintendo Switch 2

-The is a hybrid video game console developed by Nintendo, released in most regions on June 5, 2025.
-Like the original Switch, it can be used as a handheld, as a tablet, or connected via the dock to an external display, and the Joy-Con 2 controllers can be used while attached or detached.
-The Switch 2 has a larger liquid-crystal display, more internal storage, and updated graphics, controllers and social features.
-It supports 1080p resolution and a 120 Hz refresh rate in handheld or tabletop mode, and 4K resolution with a 60 Hz refresh rate when docked.
+The is a video game console developed by Nintendo and released in most regions on June 5, 2025.
+Like the original Nintendo Switch, it can be used as a handheld, as a tablet, or connected via the dock to an external display.
+The Joy-Con 2 controllers can be used while magnetically attached or detached from the console.
+Compared to the original Switch, the Switch 2 has a larger liquid-crystal display (LCD), more internal storage, and updated graphics, controllers, and social features.
+It supports 1080p resolution (Full HD) and a 120 Hz refresh rate in handheld or tabletop mode, and 4K resolution with a 60 Hz refresh rate when docked, as well as HDR support on both the tablet and compatible external displays.

 Games are available through physical game cards and Nintendo's digital eShop.
-Some game "key" cards contain no data and require players to download the game content via an internet connection.
+Some game "key" cards contain no game content and require players to download the game via an internet connection.
 Select Switch games can use the improved Switch 2 performance through either free or paid updates.
 The Switch 2 retains the Nintendo Switch Online subscription service, which is required for some multiplayer games and provides access to the Nintendo Classics library of older emulated games; GameCube games are exclusive to the Switch 2.
 The GameChat feature allows players to chat remotely and share screens and webcams.

 Nintendo revealed the Switch 2 on January 16, 2025, and announced its full specifications and release details on April 2.
 Pre-orders in most regions began on April 5.
-The system received praise for its social and technical improvements over its predecessor, though the increased prices of the console and its games library were criticized.
+The system received praise for its social and technical improvements over its predecessor, though the increased prices of both the console and its games library were criticized.
 More than 3.5 million units were sold worldwide within four days of release, making the Switch 2 the fastest-selling Nintendo console.
-As of September 30, 2025, the Switch 2 has sold over 10.36 million units worldwide; Mario Kart World, which was optionally bundled with the console, is its best-selling game with over 9.57 million copies sold.
+As of June 2026, the Switch 2 has sold over 23 million units worldwide.
+Mario Kart World, available as a bundled inclusion at launch, is its best-selling game with over 15 million copies sold.

 History

 Background

-Nintendo released the original Switch in March 2017, which was developed in the wake of the commercial failure of the Wii U. The Switch was promoted as a hybrid console with handheld, tabletop, and docked configurations, with Joy-Con controllers that can be separated from the main unit for these configurations.
-Compared to the other consoles on the market at the time, including the PlayStation 4 and Xbox One, the Switch had less-powerful computational hardware to keep the unit's price low, but sufficient to power the type of games Nintendo typically publishes; part of the company's long-term Blue Ocean Strategy to differentiate itself from the other console manufacturers.
-The Switch became Nintendo's best-selling home console, and by 2023, the third best-selling gaming console overall, following the PlayStation 2 and Nintendo DS.
+Nintendo released the original Switch in March 2017, which was developed in the wake of the commercial failure of the Wii U. The Switch was promoted as a hybrid console with handheld, tabletop, and docked configurations, with Joy-Con controllers that can be separated from the main unit for the handheld or tabletop configurations.
+Compared to the other major consoles on the market at the time – the PlayStation 4 and Xbox One – the Switch had less-powerful computational hardware to keep the unit's price low, but sufficient to power the type of games Nintendo typically publishes; part of the company's long-term Blue Ocean Strategy to differentiate itself from the other console manufacturers.
+By December 2025, the Switch became Nintendo's best-selling console and the second best-selling gaming console overall, following the PlayStation 2.
 At the time of the Switch 2's announcement in January 2025, over 146 million Switch units had been sold worldwide.